 In September Kerevi re-signed with the Reds and Wallabies until the end of 2019.

-In January 2019, Kerevi was named as the Reds' Super Rugby captain for the 2019 season.
-He has scored 5 tries in 25 test matches since debuting against England in 2016.
+By the end of the 2018, he had scored 5 tries in 25 test matches since debuting against England in 2016.

 |2014 - present|